jkhan24558/TP4K8s-workshop/dev-experience/content/02-deeper-dive-on-apps.md

 ![Image showing ContainerApp lifecycle](./images/containerapp-lifecyle.png)

-Remember, all we have done at this point is just update our on-disk configuration files.
-We could make these changes take effect by building and deploying a new container for our application with the `tanzu deploy` command like we did at the begining of the workshop.

 We can also break up that flow into **two separate steps** if we wish.
 We can call a `tanzu build` and then deploy the built application with `tanzu deploy` without building it again.
 This can be extremely useful if we want to integrate this build process into our own CI pipeline tools.

 Let's kick off just the build for our container in our second terminal window.
 ```
 cd inclusion
 tanzu build --output-dir ~/build
 ```

 You can see that `tanzu build` is invoking the Cloud Native Buildpacks, and you should be able to see in the output that version 21 of the Java Virtual Machine was installed instead of version 17.
 The line in the output you are looking for contains the text `BellSoft Liberica JDK 21.0.3`.